vivarium-collective/biosimulator-processes/README.md

     pip install biosimulator-processes

 We recommend using an environment/package manager [like Conda](https://conda.io/projects/conda/en/latest/index.html) to install the dependencies required for your use.
 Most of the direct UI content for this tooling will be in the form of a jupyter notebook.
+The installation for this notebook is provided below.

 ### Using `biosimulator_processes.smoldyn_process.SmoldynProcess()`: